 Type of Loan.
 Before you apply for a loan, you need to understand the different loan options available.
 Here are some of the popular loan options.

 - Personal Loans.
 In this type of loan, you need to offer your property as collateral.
-Lenders can grant personal loans to individuals with poor or no credit history.
+Lenders can help with your everyday loans refund claims and grant personal loans to individuals with poor or no credit history.

 - Business Loans.
 Different financial institutions offer different types of business loans.
 Most financial institutions will provide term loans, equipment financing, lines of credit, and small business administration, among others.
 If you are looking for a business loan, consider consulting with your bank.